githubinsu/LightGBM/README.md

 Model Evaluation: Evaluate the model on the test data.

 ## Results
 The performance of the LightGBM model can be evaluated using metrics such as accuracy.
-In this case, the model achieved an accuracy score of 85%, indicating that it can predict the expected product of a customer’s purchase with high probability.
+In this case, the model achieved an accuracy score over 80%, indicating that it can predict the expected product of a customer’s purchase with high probability.